lRomul/argus/docs/source/guides.rst

 Model export
 ------------

-:meth:`argus.model.get_nn_module` is useful to get raw PyTorch ``nn.Module`` from an argus model.
+:meth:`argus.model.Model.get_nn_module` allows to get raw PyTorch ``nn.Module`` from an argus model.
-It can be beneficial, for example, to convert model in another format for optimized inference.
+It can be beneficial, for instance, to convert a model into another format for optimised inference.

 The example below shows how to get ``nn.Module`` and convert it to ONNX format with dynamic batch size by using :func:`torch.onnx.export`.